jacobg1/portfolio/src/content/pages/about-page.md

 title: "About Me"
 ---

 A creative thinker who uses ingenuity to find innovative solutions to challenging problems.
-I use insight, imagination and coding fundamentals to create success by drawing on my dedication, persistence and passion for web development
+I create success by drawing on my dedication, persistence and passion for building software and customer experiences.